Steve Leone, Associate Editor, RenewableEnergyWorld.com

 January 19, 2012 | 71 Comments

-They stand as looming testaments to innovation, growing ever more prominent and powerful.
+New Hampshire, USA -- They stand as looming testaments to innovation, growing ever more prominent and powerful.
 Yet for much of 2011, wind installations remained somewhat obscured, eclipsed by the media storm surrounding the solar industry.

 The truth of the matter is, however, that the wind industry bounced back from a disappointing 2010 with a surge in both installations and sales.
 The wind industry quietly and methodically continues to forge ahead, and today it dominates the renewable energy landscape in new installations.